More change at Tesco as senior independent director quits

-LONDON, March 23 (Reuters) - The senior independent director of Tesco is to quit, bringing yet more change to the board make-up of Britain’s biggest retailer.
+LONDON (Reuters) - The senior independent director of Tesco (TSCO.L) is to quit, bringing yet more change to the board make-up of Britain’s biggest retailer.

 Tesco said on Monday that Patrick Cescau will retire on April 7 after six years at the firm.